 Certificate Authority Service offers two workload-optimized operation tiers for Certificate Authorities (CAs).

-- DevOps: Targeted at high volume, short lived certificate issuance, that is usually found in microservice based applications.
+- DevOps: Focused at high volume, short-lived certificate issuance, that is found in microservice-based applications.

-- Enterprise: Targeted at lower volume, long lived certificate issuance normally found in devices and user identity, where tracking is important.
+- Enterprise: Focused at lower volume, long-lived certificate issuance that is normally found in devices and user identity, where tracking is important.

 Both tiers can be used with any kind of application and both tiers support all user-specified certificate timelines.
-Microservice based applications might benefit from the higher QPS quota for DevOps CAs, which can support environments with higher rates of workload startup and allow certificates to be rotated more frequently.
-DevOps tier might also be more suited for shorter-lived certificates since it lacks certificate lifecycle management.
+Microservice-based applications might benefit from the higher QPS quota for DevOps CAs, which can support environments with higher rates of workload startup and allow certificates to be rotated more frequently.
+DevOps tier might also be more suited for shorter-lived certificates because it lacks certificate lifecycle management.

 Some of the differences between DevOps tier and Enterprise tier are mentioned in the table given below.

 * QPS quota refers to the maximum number of certificates that can be issued per second by a given CA.